veggie burger on bun with avocado and lettuce

 • Add another drizzle of oil into the same skillet and heat on medium.
 Add patties and cook until they form a golden crust on each side, about 4-5 minutes.
 Carefully flip and brush each cooked side with more hot sauce – they’re soft!

 • Serve with your favourite burger fixings.
-Delicious with my avocado ranch dressing and shaved celery for the full Buffalo experience!
+Delicious with my dill pickle ranch dressing and shaved celery for the full Buffalo experience!

 Notes